 Restored Tennis Court

 The finished result was a revelation, colourful, pleasing to the eye, inviting, and a lot safer than it had been just a short time ago.
 The new courts were barely recognisable as the dirty, unsafe courts they had been.
-St. John’s College were over the moon with the results, and the students now have a bright, safe space to play tennis in.
+St. John’s College was over the moon with the results, and the students now have a bright, safe space to play tennis in.

 This kind of restoration doesn’t take as long as you think.
 Obviously, the larger the area, the more time that will be needed to restore it to its former glory.
-In essence though, this type of project could be completed in under a week, so your tennis court could be revamped and back being used in under seven days.
+In essence, though, this type of project could be completed in under a week, so your tennis court could be revamped and back being used in under seven days.

 What are the Advantages of Restoring a Sports Court?

 The advantages to restoring an existing court are many.
-It turns an otherwise unattractive and potentially dangerous (especially if the court is contaminated with algae) area into a safe and and inviting area that encourages people to use it and stay fit.
+It turns an otherwise unattractive and potentially dangerous (especially if the court is contaminated with algae) area into a safe and inviting area that encourages people to use it and stay fit.
 As mentioned above, St. John’s College chose to stay with a tarmac court, but other surfaces such as macadam or polymeric rubber are ideal for use on a tennis court.
 These specialist surfaces are hard wearing, have increased slip-resistant properties and are easy to maintain.
 As with tarmac, macadam and polymeric rubber surfacing is available in a number of different vibrant colours and combination.

 Sports and Safety Surfaces – Sports Court Maintenance

 We have been installing and maintaining sports and athletic surfaces for over 20 years and have built up a wealth of knowledge during that time.
-Tennis courts are just one of many MUGA surfaces that we regularly deal with, and they highly customisable according to client requirements.
+Tennis courts are just one of many MUGA surfaces that we regularly deal with, and they highly customizable according to client requirements.
 We can supply and install a variety of surfaces, paint finishes, repair packages and restorations for your school, college, university, gym, public park or recreational area.
-From a commercial point of view, having an up to date, safe and colourful court could inspire more membership to a club or gym, and might cost less to install than you might think.
+From a commercial point of view, having an up to date, safe and colourful court could inspire more members to a club or gym and might cost less to install than you might think.